 Earning Rewards Points

-With The Blue Business® Plus Credit Card from American Express, you will earn 2 points per $1 on the first $50,000 in purchases each calendar year.
-All remaining purchases earn unlimited 1 point per $1 for the rest of the year.
+With The Blue Business® Plus Credit Card from American Express, you will earn 2x Membership Rewards® points per $1 on the first $50,000 in everyday business purchases per calendar year, 1x point per dollar thereafter.

 Redeeming Rewards Points

 Which card version you have determines your award options.